McDonald’s misses Q2 estimates across the board, as consumers pull back on dining out.

 Nonetheless, McDonald’s stock surged $10, suggesting it’s not a big deal or that the worst is over:

-No one cares that the food is more expensive.
-It’s not as big of a deal as the media hype would suggest.
-There is still huge demand.
-McDonald’s, like Chipotle and Wing Stop, has become yet another ‘premium product’ for the upper-middle-class.
+I posit McDonald’s, like Chipotle and Wing Stop, has become yet another ‘premium product’ for the upper-middle-class.
 That is the biggest customer base right now.
 It’s a misconception that only poor or lower-middle-class people consume fast food or that fast food is most popular with those people.
 Maybe this was true decades ago, but not anymore.
+The days during the ’90s growing up and scrounging for change to go to McDonald’s are long over.

 This is why social media narratives are sometimes confusing or contradictory.
-A common narrative on social media is that:
+Three common narratives on social media are that:

-2. Calorie-dense junk/fast food are major contributors to obesity
+2. Palatable, calorie-dense foods are major contributors to obesity

 3. Food inflation is out of control

-Yet it’s not uncommon for these reviews to cost $60 or more in food.
-This suggests that that price is not a factor and a willingness to consume this expensive and unhealthy food despite the known health risks and the cost. $15 for an artisan hamburger (no sides) is too expensive even if it’s delicious.
+Yet it’s not uncommon for these reviews to cost $60 or more in food, sometimes for only a single meal.
+This suggests that that price is not a factor, and a willingness to consume this expensive and unhealthy food despite the known health risks and costs. $25 for an artisan hamburger (and no sides) seems too expensive even if it’s delicious, yet there is evidently quite a large demand or else such businesses would not thrive.

 So which narrative is correct?
 Why are the videos so popular if the food is so unhealthy and expensive?
-Why are they not eating beans or apples instead, which are cheaper and healthier than egg sandwiches fried in butter, and then filming that?
-It may not go as viral, but it would be setting a better health example and much cheaper.
+Why are these reviewers not eating beans or apples instead, which are cheaper and healthier than pork sandwiches fried in butter, and then filming eating those apples?
+It may not go as viral, but it would be setting a better health example and obviously much cheaper.
+Beans or grilled chicken breast are among the cheapest and healthiest foods out there, and high in protein.

 Maybe it also shows the disconnect between social media and the real world.
 In the latter, such concerns about health or virtue signaling about nutrition as expressed on social media, goes out the window when the world is no longer watching.
 Or maybe no one is fully logically consistent in their views.
 In the end, people will continue to consume this food even knowing full-well it’s unhealthy and overpriced.
 And for that, McDonald’s should not be too concerned.